An accelerated frequency-independent solver for oscillatory differential equations

 We now apply the Newton-Kantorovich theorem to the system (\ref{introduction:riccati}), with the initial iterate given by the vector

 where $\rlg$ is defined via

 That is, $\rlg$ is the first order asymptotic approximation of the desired nonoscillatory solution of Riccati's equation considered in Section~\ref{section:nonoscillatory}.
 We use the notation $\rlg$ because (\ref{riccati:rlg}) is the logarithmic derivative of the Liouville-Green approximate appearing in (\ref{introduction:lg}).
-We could initialize the Newton-Kantorovich iterations with a higher order approximation in lieu of $\rlg$; however, it is impractical to calculate the necessary high-order derivatives of the coefficient $q$ numerically, so this is only viable if symbolic formulas for these derivatives are known.
+We could initialize the Newton-Kantorovich iterations with a higher order approximation in lieu of $\rlg$; however, it is impractical to calculate the necessary high-order derivatives of the coefficient $q$ numerically, so we settle for using the first order approximate as an initial guess.
 Under our assumptions on $q$, we have the bound

 which holds for all $a \leq t \leq b$ and $\omega \geq \omega_0$.

 As a next step, we establish a bound on the $l^\infty$ operator norm of the inverse of the Fr\'echet derivative of $F$ at the starting point $\mathbf{r_0}$.
 To that end, we observe that